Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Other colors that may work well maybe a pale warm yellow to play up the warm tones in the wood.

 A beige with cool undertones would be nice too if you plan to accessorise a lot.
-A neutral shade will make your accessories and wall decor pop.

 If you want your furniture to be the main attraction I would suggest a clean color; if you want a more harmonious room a more neutral shade.
 Just nothing dark; this would make for very little contrast resulting in a bland room; which could posssibly look smaller as well.